JUSTICE SOCIETY OF AMERICA

 More Fun Comics #71 (Sept.
 1941), All-Star Squadron #65 (Dec.
 1986)

 Sir Justin, a knight of King Arthur's court, is revived after spending hundreds of years frozen in an ice floe.
-Armed with enchanted armor and a magic sword, he resumes his adventures as the Shining Knight.
+Armed with enchanted armor and a magic sword, he resumes his adventures as the first Shining Knight.
 NOTE: The Shining Knight's origin was retold in All-Star Squadron #62.

 Adventure Comics #66 (Sept.
 1941), All-Star Squadron #62 (Sept.
 1986)